 - 7. Popular Plating Processes

-- Students are provided with operational information on specific plating processes that are commonly employed, including zinc, zinc alloy, decorative nickel, functional nickel, decorative chromium, hard chromium, copper and silver plating.
+- Students are provided with operational information on common plating processes, including zinc, zinc alloy, decorative nickel, functional nickel, decorative chromium, hard chromium, copper and silver plating.

 - 8. Common Plating Defects